houssemlachtar/ChatBot-FST/README.md

 </p>

 ## Initial Setup in Windows
-Make sure python is among your environment variables first.
+Make sure python is among your environment variables first.<br>
-Open the whole project in VS Code
+Open the whole project in VS Code <br>
-Open app.py and run in a new terminal
+Open app.py and run in a new terminal <br>
 <br>
 Create a virtual environment
 ```
 chatbot-FST\Scripts\activate
 ```

 ## Now install the dependencies